lukatales/rejuvwalkthrough/chapter 1/proandpass.md

   - qol

 If this is your first playthrough, I wouldn’t stress too much about passwords.
 Focus on the QOL ones if you’d like to make life a little easier for yourself or if you have a need to change the difficulty a little bit.
 You’ll be able to add or remove passwords later.
 Don’t enter the same password again if you’re using a password pack.

+## S.S.
+Oceana

+After you’re done registering, exit the room to talk to your mom.
+The game will teach you about friendship values and how dialogue will affect how other characters will see you.
+Depending on your actions and dialogue you might see music notes above a character's head.
+Blue or gold music notes mean that you’ve gained favor with that character, while red notes mean that you’ve lost favor.
+Friendship values affect a variety of things, so respond how you would like, but just know that it’ll have consequences either way!

+I’ll be writing out each dialogue option with the amount of points that you can gain or lose.
+If a dialogue branch doesn’t affect the friendship values of a character, I won’t be mentioning it.

+Friendship Value Choices
+I’m fine.
+(Mom +2)
+… (Mom -1)

+After talking to Mom you’re free to explore the S.S.
+Oceana.
+I highly recommend getting in the habit of talking to everyone and investigating places that seem to be of interest.
+You’ll gain lots of new information that way, as well as discovering new Pokémon and obtaining items.

+For example, going downstairs to the room on the far left, you’ll see a small crack on the wall where you’ll be able to overhear a conversation between a mysterious figure named Crescent and your mom.
+Heading into the room directly below that and interacting with a similar crack in the wall will allow you to overhear another conversation between a trio of suspicious figures.

+Once you’re ready to proceed, head upstairs to the third level and talk to Captain Augustus.
+He’ll explain a few of Rejuvenation’s mechanics, if you want.
+Head back downstairs and through the double doors to talk to Nancy and get the farewell banquet started.

+Watch the cutscene, then follow the only available path through the ship until you’re off of it.

+## Oceana Pier

+After you finish talking to Tesla, feel free to explore the pier, but you won’t be able to interact with much until you get your starter.
+Now’s a good time to look through your settings if you haven’t already.
+You can access  the photosensitivity/streamer mode here if you need it.

+If you’d like to get the world's quickest game over, head over to the yacht on the right side of the pier and talk to the guide.
+FREE TRIP!
+FREE TRIP!
+FREE TRIP!

+Head north through the gate when you’re ready, time to get our first Pokémon!